 Local cache on client

-Syncrify client compare folders on the local machine with corresponding folder on the server to determine if it
+The Syncrify client compares folders on the local machine with corresponding folders on the server to determine if it

 contain files that require backup.
 This is the default behavior and is done for every folder on the client machine.

 When the folder cache option is enabled, Syncrify creates a local cache file containing this list for comparison.

 This cached data is stored in a sub-folder called FolderCache

 change this location.